suarezchapman/spo-rest-skeleton/README.md

 ## Features

+Dev.
 Description of the extension that expands upon high-level summary above.

 This extension illustrates the following concepts: